georgik/esp32-conways-game-of-life-rs/docs/README.md

 The display configuration is stored in EEPROM for this specific display type.

+Run:
 ```
 esope-sld-c-w-s3
 cargo r -r
 ```

+The board requires connection using ESP-Prog.
+You need to switch the board into boot mode.
+Press and hold the BOOT button, then press the RESET button, then release the BOOT button.
+Press the RESET button again to start the program.

 ### WASM